-Jennifer Aniston's new Lolavie Glossing Detangler is a hair care must-have | CNN Underscored
+Jennifer Aniston's new LolaVie Glossing Detangler is a hair care must-have | CNN Underscored

 The lowdown

 The real test, however, was on my daughters.
-I’ve got a 9 and a 4 year old, both of whom have wildly curly, coarse hair.
+I’ve got a 9-year-old and a 4-year-old, both of whom have wildly curly, coarse hair.
 Trying to comb through their locks nightly after baths and showers is a dreaded task for all three of us, often resulting in tears.
-While I was excited to try Lolavie on myself based on its shining, smoothing and protection promises, I definitely wanted to see just how detangling the spray actually is via my daughters.
+While I was excited to try LolaVie on myself based on its shining, smoothing and protection promises, I definitely wanted to see just how detangling the spray actually is via my daughters.